daos-stack/daos/docs/QSG/docker.md

 	--tmpfs=/run --network=host daos-client:rocky8.4
 ```

-The value of the `DAOS_IFACE_IP` shall be replaced with the one of the network interface which was
+The value of the `DAOS_IFACE_IP` shall be replaced with the one of the network interfaces which was
 provided when the images have been built.

 Once started, the DAOS server waits for the administrator to format the system.